 Why SBC?
 Why a Certificate course?

 We were asked to study theology for one year to join our mission organisation (OMF International) as full members, that’s the reason we chose one year.
-We chose SBC because of practical reasons such as the lectures being held during the school day and the distance to commute.
+We chose SBC because of practical reasons such as the lectures being held during the school day.
 We were also impressed by the website and the College’s philosophy and mission statement.
 It’s also a small and friendly College so it didn’t take long to settle in.

 Academically I particularly enjoyed the modules Encountering the Bible and Listening to Scripture.
 In practical terms I also found Ethics and Pastoral Care very helpful.
 Personally it was great to study with other followers of Christ all seeking to know him better and serve him more.